Hazard Communication Standard Includes Which Of The Following

 Preventing Acute and Chronic Exposure

 When a workplace follows the HCS, it prevents two types of harm.
-Think about it: first, there's acute exposure, which is the immediate stuff—getting splashed in the eye or breathing in a concentrated puff of gas.
+Here's the thing — first, there's acute exposure, which is the immediate stuff—getting splashed in the eye or breathing in a concentrated puff of gas.
 That's an emergency.

 Then, there's chronic exposure, which is much sneakier.
-This is the slow build-up of toxins in your body over months or years.
+Which means this is the slow build-up of toxins in your body over months or years.
 Without the HCS, you might not realize that the dust you're breathing every day is slowly damaging your lungs until it's too late to fix.

 Legal and Operational Reality